buijs-dev/klutter-dart/README.md

 1. Create Flutter plugin project.
 2. [Installation](#Installation).
 3. Initialization.
-4. Build Platform module.
+4. Build Platform module and generate Dart code.
-5. Generate Dart code.
-6. Verify your plugin.
+5. Verify your plugin.

 Run the following to create a new Flutter plugin, substituting 'org.example' with your organisation name